solarwinds/terraform-provider-swo/docs/resources/website.md

 - `check_for_string` (Attributes) The Website availability monitoring check for string settings. (see [below for nested schema](#nestedatt--monitoring--availability--check_for_string))
 - `custom_headers` (Attributes Set) One or more custom headers to send with the uptime check. (see [below for nested schema](#nestedatt--monitoring--availability--custom_headers))
+- `outage_configuration` (Attributes) Default conditions when the entity is considered down.
+If omitted or set to null, organization configuration will be used for this entity. (see [below for nested schema](#nestedatt--monitoring--availability--outage_configuration))
 - `ssl` (Attributes) The Website availability monitoring SSL settings. (see [below for nested schema](#nestedatt--monitoring--availability--ssl))

 <a id="nestedatt--monitoring--availability--location_options"></a>